 \section{Discussion and Avenues for Future Research}

-In this paper, we evaluated the applicability of single-view 3D reconstruction models for creating digital twin environments in robot manipulation tasks.
-Our systematic assessment against key desiderata revealed significant limitations in current approaches when applied to robotics scenarios.
-Despite impressive advancements in computer vision benchmarks, these models struggle with the practical constraints of robotics applications, including low-error recostructions of typical robotic inputs, producing physically plausible and collision-free reconstructions, and managing occlusions in complex scenes.
+We evaluated single-view 3D reconstruction for creating digital twin environments for robot manipulation tasks, revealing significant limitations despite computer vision advances.
+Despite impressive advancements in computer vision benchmarks, these models struggle with the practical constraints of robotics applications, including low-error reconstructions of typical robotic inputs, producing physically plausible and collision-free reconstructions, and managing occlusions in complex scenes.

 The gap between computer vision capabilities and robotics requirements suggests several promising directions for future research.
 First, reconstruction models specifically trained on robotics-relevant data in addition to the current large-scale synthetic datasets could better address the input-domain-specific challenges we identified.
 In recent years, publications push for ever higher-resolution synthetic 3D datasets \cite{deitke_objaverse-xl_2023, wu_omniobject3d_2023}.
 However, robot practitioners often require models that are robust to noise due to sensor limitations, changing illumination conditions, lower resolution inputs, and partial views from non-canonical angles.
 Rather than focusing solely on increasing the resolution and visual fidelity of synthetic 3D assets, future datasets should incorporate more diverse capture conditions that reflect real-world robotics scenarios.
 This includes training with simulated sensor noise patterns, varied lighting conditions, realistic occlusions, and the lower-resolution imagery typical of on-robot cameras.
 Additionally, datasets should include more examples of objects viewed from challenging angles—such as top-down or bottom-up perspectives—which proved particularly problematic in our evaluation.